-If you love Japanese cuisine, you are going to adore this delicious air fryer miso salmon recipe.
+If you love Japanese cuisine, miso salmon, or air-fried salmon in general, you are going to adore this delicious air fryer miso salmon recipe.
 Cooked with carrots and sugar snap peas and served over rice, this easy dinner recipe is perfect after a long day.

 Why You’ll Love this Miso Salmon Recipe:

 - Easy: Ready to serve in 20 minutes, this salmon dinner takes minutes to prep with a few ingredients and is quick to cook in the air fryer.

 - Healthy: This full meal fits perfectly into a well-balanced diet.
 Salmon is a great low-fat source of protein and you get lots of vitamins and minerals from the veggies.

 - Family-Friendly: This is one delicious dish that the whole family will love.
 Flavorful, but not spicy, it’s a tasty way to get the goodness in!

 If you are looking to get out of your dinner rut, this is one easy and tasty way of doing it!
 Skip the takeout and treat yourself to this glazed salmon instead, you’ll be pleased you did!